September 2, 2019

-Energy saving on compressed air consumption
+Save energy and costs on compressed air consumption

-The vast majority of industrial companies use compressed air for application like surface drying or cleaning.
+The vast majority of industrial companies use compressed air for applications like surface drying or cleaning.
 Compressed air is a form of energy storage due to its ability to perform when the air is decompressed.
 The production of compressed air is mostly generated by electrical energy through a compressor.

 Where is the energy consumption allocated when producing compressed air?